A Red Carnation for the Children I Did Not Have (5-9-21 / edited 6-10-26)

 It’s Mother’s Day.
 And my heart inflated to call and speak to my mom this morning, just to hear her voice, in real time.
 And finally, after a number of near-hugs interrupted by illness and bad weather, to know I’ll see her in person and hug her, next weekend.
 My mother, a National Merit Scholar in high-school, was told by her father, “girls don’t go to college, they take care of their husbands and children.”
 So she didn’t, and did the other.

 My friend Marian, now in her 70s, became pregnant with twins at age 35 and was called a “geriatric maternal patient.”
 They used that word at every visit, she said, "geriatric."
-As if it ain't over 'til it's over.
-As if most species don't reproduce as long as they live (which most species do, including the females of the species.)
+As if, birthing-wise, it ain't over 'til it's over?
+As if most species don't reproduce as long as they live (which most species do)?
 I have friends who didn’t try to have children until close to age 40, even after.
-And Marian seems hardly geriatric now, with her spirit and intellect so vibrant.
+And Marian seems hardly geriatric now, with her vibrant spirit and intellect.

-Choices progress and bloom, for younger women, by the year.
+Choices progress and bloom for younger women, by the year.
 The assumption, the cultural norm, of producing children as a given?
 Younger couples I know speak of being intentionally “child-free” instead of “childless,” like I was described at their age.
-I don’t think my nieces feel that same expectation, any more than they would have to fight to go to college.
-Any more than my nephews do, who have a different parent-ability timeline.
+I don’t think my nieces feel that same expectation to bear a next generation, any more than they would have to fight to go to college.
+Any more than my nephews do, who have a different fathering timeline altogether.

 Their job expectations (if not their parity against a man’s pay, sigh) are much broader.
 Women have worked on the International Space Station.
 They fly airplanes, perform neurosurgery, fight fires, create groundbreaking software.
 They’re master carpenters, Oscar-winning film directors and screenwriters, economists, high-court judges.
 These jobs would have been unreachable for my mother.
 And, except for a few pioneers, unsupported dreams for me and my childhood girlfriends.

 In the late-‘60s a game called “What Will I Be?” had very few choices for girls.
 Ballerina (!) nurse, airline stewardess, model.
 (So likely for each one of us.)
-If you picked the ‘personality card’ “YOU ARE OVERWEIGHT,” your choices would shrink even further.
-You wouldn't even, at the time, wonder why 'overweight' was in the 'personality' card deck.
+If you picked the ‘personality card’ stating “YOU ARE OVERWEIGHT,” your choices would shrink even further.
+(Literally, that was part of the game.)
+You wouldn't even wonder why 'overweight' was in the 'personality' card deck.

-Even the not-overweight news reporter and perfumed bacon-bringer would have had children, though, or else thought to have something “wrong” with them.
+Even the liberated and not-overweight news reporter and the perfumed bacon-bringer would have had children, though.
+If not, they would still be thought to have something “wrong” with them.

-That Safeway?
-It turned into a Badlands – an interactive children’s play space.
-Kind of perfect and hilarious, for medically nulliparous women like me and our invisible carnations.
+That Safeway turned into a Badlands several years ago– an interactive children’s play space.
+Kind of perfect and hilarious for any nulliparous woman and our invisible carnations.
+Very recently, the play space closed down altogether.
+The building is barren.

-So Happy Mother’s Day and a long-stemmed curly carnation to all of you, however you mother.
-To care about people and other living things, to listen, and wonder how you can be yourself and help someone be and become themselves, to learn and love, and love learning, and loving, and doing something for other living things, out of love and what you've learned.
+So Happy Mother’s Day, and a long-stemmed curly carnation to all of you, however you mother and whatever your gender.
+However you care about people and other living things, to listen, and wonder how you can be yourself and help someone be and become themselves, to learn and love, and love learning, and loving, and doing something for other living things, out of love and what you've learned so far.

 Like my cool aunts who didn’t have children.
 Like the Auntie M I try to be.
+Like the educator, advisor, group leader I've found myself, in various incarnations.
 Like any mother.
-And a big, curly, fragrant flower to the planet we share, mother of all us mothers.
+And a big, curly, fragrant flower to the planet we share.
+The planet who is mother for all of us mothers.

 * soundtrack: https://www.youtube.com/watch?v=vr7UFcMGA3Q